Sri Lanka is a

 The law prohibits forced or bonded labor; however, there were

-by the end of September.
-The law does not prohibit forced or bonded labor by
+yet by the end of September.
+The law does not prohibit forced or bonded

-children specifically, but government officials interpret it as applying to
+labor by children specifically, but government officials interpret it as

-persons of all ages (see Section 6.d.).
-There were credible reports that some
+applying to persons of all ages (see Section 6.d.).
+There were credible

-rural children were employed in debt bondage as domestic servants in urban
+reports that some rural children were employed in debt bondage as domestic

-households, and there were numerous reports that some of these children had
+servants in urban households, and there were numerous reports that some of

 There were credible reports that some soldiers attached to an